 Enough has been written about social media, how it changes consumer behavior, and how businesses can utilize it to turn the wheel of fortune in their favor.
 Despite the vast quantity of information available on the internet, many businesses fail to grasp the concept of “social media marketing” and how it works.
 Social media is a network of over 3.5 billion users who enjoy sharing, seeking, and creating information.

 Investopedia defines the phrase as follows:

-“Social media marketing (SMM) is the use of social media websites and social networks to sell the products and services of a company.”
+“Social media marketing is the use of social media websites and social networks to sell the products and services.”